19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-These chickens are good to rear since they have fewer expenses and are highly resist diseases and are free rangers.
-That’s why this chicken is raised all over the world for its best egg laying nature and meat purposes.
+These chickens are good to rear since they have fewer expenses, highly resist diseases, and are free rangers.
+People raise this chicken worldwide for its excellent egg-laying capabilities and for its meat.

 They are large chickens; the hen is 6.5 lbs, while the rooster is 8 lbs.
 Their large size makes them suitable for meat, and their meat is delicious.